junxit/us-congress-bills-111/metadata.md

 - 2010-09-20 — Introduced in Senate
 - 2010-09-20 — Read twice and referred to the Committee on Energy and Natural Resources.
 - 2010-09-20 — Sponsor introductory remarks on measure.
 (CR S7207)
+- 2010-09-27 — Amendment SA 4666 agreed to in Senate by Unanimous Consent.
+- 2010-09-27 — Amendment SA 4666 proposed by Senator Casey for Senator Murkowski. (consideration: CR S7559-7560; text: CR S7559-7560) In the nature of a substitute.
+- 2010-09-27 — Measure laid before Senate by unanimous consent. (consideration: CR S7559-7560)
+- 2010-09-27 — Passed Senate with an amendment by Unanimous Consent.
+- 2010-09-27 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2010-09-27 — Senate Committee on Energy and Natural Resources discharged by Unanimous Consent.
+- 2010-09-27 — Senate Committee on Energy and Natural Resources discharged by Unanimous Consent.
+- 2010-09-27 — Senate amendment agreed to: Amendment SA 4666 agreed to in Senate by Unanimous Consent.
+- 2010-09-27 — Senate amendment proposed (on the floor): Amendment SA 4666 proposed by Senator Casey for Senator Murkowski.(consideration: CR S7559-7560; text: CR S7559-7560)
+- 2010-09-27 — Senate amendment submitted